 - Practice how to engage with fellow students during the online sessions

 We do our best to match every student who requests this extra support with a Buddy but it is dependent on demand.

 If you are a student applying for the online sessions at the Recovery College and would like to request a Buddy, please complete the relevant section on your enrolment form.

 If you would like more information about how the Buddy Service works, please contact us via the details at the bottom of this page.

 Our Students’ Union and NUS membership

-All students of the Recovery College are welcome to join the College’s Students’ Union.
+All students of the Recovery College who are taking part in an online workshop are welcome to join the College’s Students’ Union.
 Through the Union you can share your experiences and ideas on how we can continually develop the College.
 As our Union is part of the National Union of Students (NUS) you are entitled to an NUS membership card which offers you a wide range of discounts and offers.
 To find out more or to gain an NUS discount card visit www.nus.org.uk.